 Approved by the Office of Administrative Law on November 13, 2012

 Effective Date of the Policy: May 13, 2013

+Amended [DATE OF STATE WATER RESOURCES CONTROL BOARD ADOPTION]

 Preamble – Purpose and Scope – Structure of the Policy

 Preamble

 Onsite wastewater treatment systems (OWTS) are useful and necessary structures that allow habitation at locations that are removed from centralized wastewater treatment systems.
 When properly sited, designed, operated, and maintained, OWTS treat domestic wastewater to reduce its polluting impact on the environment and most importantly protect public health.
 Estimates for the number of installations of OWTS in California at the time of this Policy are that more than 1.2 million systems are installed and operating.
 The vast majority of these are functioning in a satisfactory manner and meeting their intended purpose.